-You may not feel the need to spend double what you paid to protect a cheap drone, but your major investment in a quality drone deserves some peace of mind on the go.
+You may not feel the need to spend double your initial investment to protect a cheap drone, but your major investment in a quality drone deserves some peace of mind on the go.
 To that end, these are some of the best drone backpacks, drone cases and bags around.

 Finding the right carrying case, bag or backpack can be difficult.
 I tend to use all of the above, swapping out based on my current needs and destination.
 Transporting a drone when traveling is the right time to use a sturdy case.
 A basic bag often gets me from my secret lair into my backyard and my backpack(s) let me go hiking or otherwise head out for the day.

-Check out the SSE backpack for $60 on Amazon today.
+Check out the Lykus M1 backpack for $60 today.

 Manfrotto MB BP-D1 backpack